 The things children say to themselves – silently or out loud – have power over what they become.
 What you say to your children – silently or out loud – has power over what they become.

 What can you do?
-Teach your child the power of positive affirmations but remember that how you phrase affirmations plays a role in ensuring their success or failure.
+Teach your child with negative attitude the power of positive affirmations but remember that how you phrase affirmations plays a role in ensuring their success or failure.

 5) Teach your kids to be grateful